 Changes to the act were announced in 2016 and ONN continues to monitor and raise concerns about how the changes will affect the nonprofit sector, as well as provide information to nonprofits and charities about the issue.

-Introduce “public benefit” as a framework to enable public policy that better serves communities.
+A “public benefit” designation would enable public policy that better serves communities.

 Shared administrative platforms can help nonprofit projects get access to administrative, legal and organizational structures to carry out their work.
 They can help nonprofits work together to provide effective programs that enrich our communities.
 Learn more about their potential and important considerations for success.